coffe789/Godot-2D-Cloth-and-Verlet-Physics-Simulator/README.md

     - You can improve performance by quite a bit by making the constrain() function run less times per frame.
 By default it runs 3 times per frame.
 In short, running it several times stops the cloth from 'shivering.'
 The shivering isn't super noticeable so it wouldn't hurt to reduce this.

-    - You could also just lower the rate at which Area updates its physics, which in theory would make it twice as performant.
+    - You could also just like half the rate at which Area updates its physics, which in theory would make it twice as performant.

   TODO & Contributions: